 6. In the center of the label immediately above the Post Office location, the words “PICKUP LOCATION” must appear in reverse print in at least 12-point type and in all capital letters.

-7. The lower half of the address label must contain an approved Intelligent Mail package barcode encoded with a correct ZIP+4 Code, matching the address and meeting the standards in 708.5.0 or an integrated barcode (which combines a confirmation service with an eligible combination) as defined in Publication 91, Confirmation Services Technical Guide.
+7. The lower half of the address label must contain a correct Intelligent Mail package barcode under 708.5.0 or an integrated barcode as defined in Publication 199.

 8.0 Firm Holdout

 Firm holdout service allows a customer to obtain street-addressed mail from the Post Office when the customer normally receives 50 letters or more on the first delivery trip, or when the customer is a news agent or publisher’s representative and receives publications that qualify for newspaper treatment.

 To obtain firm holdout service, a customer must fill out Form 3801.
 The form must include the signature of each employee or agent authorized to pick up the mail.
 There is no fee for firm holdout service.
 On the postmaster’s approval, based on the availability of resources, the customer may pick up mail at a postal unit once each delivery day at the time and place of delivery specified by the postmaster.